-We illustrate baseline performance on LEFT using two state-of-the-art language models: T5 (Raffel et al., 2020) and GPT-Neo (a GPT-3 architecture, Brown et al., 2020, trained on the open Pile corpus, Gao et al., 2020).
+We illustrate baseline performance on LEFT using two state-of-the-art language models: T5 (Raffel et al., 2020) and GPT-Neo (a GPT-3 architecture, Brown et al. (2020), trained on the open Pile corpus (Gao et al., 2020)).
 We fine-tune the two language models using BoolQ (Clark et al., 2019).
-Table 2 shows results in LEFT's three evaluation settings: Prior-knowledge (out-of-the-box language models fine-tuned on BoolQ), Closed-book, after reading (language models with continued light pre-training on LEFT's text content), and Open-book (where models have access to the relevant textbook paragraph).
-Since the Prior-knowledge and Closedbook settings do not include the relevant paragraph for each question, we adjust fine-tuning to only use BoolQ's questions and ignore its text snippets.
-In the Open-book setting, we consider automatically retrieved textbook paragraphs (using sBERT, Reimers and Gurevych, 2019) and manually identified the relevant paragraphs (gold information retrieval, goldIR).
-When selecting the relevant textbook content, we select one natural paragraph (i.e., as written by each textbook's authors).
+Table 2 shows results in LEFT's three evaluation settings: Prior-knowledge (out-of-the-box language models fine-tuned on BoolQ), Closed-book, after reading (language models with continued light pre-training on LEFT's text content), and Openbook (where models have access to the relevant textbook paragraph).
+Since the Prior knowledge and Closed-book settings do not include the relevant paragraph for each question, we adjust finetuning to only use BoolQ's questions and ignore its text snippets.
+In the Open-book setting, we consider automatically retrieved textbook paragraphs (using sBERT, Reimers and Gurevych (2019)) and manually identified the relevant paragraphs (gold information retrieval, goldIR).
+When selecting the relevant textbook content, a snippet matches a paragraph exactly as written by each textbook's authors.
 However, due to technical limitations imposed by T5's memory consumption, in our experiments, we limit the concatenated statements and paragraphs to a maximum length of 128 word pieces (see Appendix B.1).